-Bottom roasts are not as common at grocery stores and butcher shops because they’re harder to sell than other cuts.
+Bottom roasts are not as common at grocery stores and butcher shops because they’re less popular than other beef cuts.
 That being said, it is possible to find them at some locations.

 The best way to buy bottom round roasts, or any other cut of beef, is by ordering directly from the butcher shop.
 However, if you’re unable to get there in person and are purchasing a roast online, make sure that the vendor ships overnight so that your meat arrives fresh.

 The best wood for smoking beef bottom round roast is oak.
-Breaking the wood into thin pieces, or chips is better for smoking than chunks because it burns more evenly.
+Breaking the wood into thin pieces or smaller chips is better for smoking than chunks because it burns more evenly.

 To offset the lean build of bottom round, we’ll use a salt dry brine to help keep the beef moist and tender.
 It should also help to enhance the natural flavors found in the meat cut.

-For a good dry brine, all we need is half a teaspoon of kosher salt per pound of meat.
+A good dry brine needs half a teaspoon of kosher salt per pound of meat.
 For this recipe we’re using a 3-pound bottom round, so will use 1 ½ teaspoons of salt.
 Simply apply an evening coating of salt over the beef, before leaving it in the refrigerator overnight or for a minimum of two hours.